What is CRM?

 Check out this brief video to learn more

 When you hear people talk about CRM, they might refer to the overall strategy of customer relationship management, which typically includes goals to increase sales and profitability, create long-lasting relationships with customers and increase customer retention.
 The CRM strategy focuses on putting customer needs first and delivering a superior, more personalized customer experience.

-On the other hand, people will often use ‘CRM’ when referring to the technology or platform, which helps to optimize sales and business processes by storing and organizing all of the customer, lead and prospect information in one place as well as tracking all customer communications and interactions.
+On the other hand, people will often use ‘CRM’ when referring to the technology or platform, which helps to optimize sales and business processes by storing and organizing all of the lead and customer information in one place as well as tracking all customer communications and interactions.

 What can a CRM system do?

 CRM software maintains and manages data obtained from multiple sources and touchpoints, including email, a company website, sales rep data entry, live chat, telephone and social media, etc.